 Pixar shorts inspire imagination.
 They win awards.
 They deliver the goods.
 We’ve watched and compiled the best 21 Pixar short films right here, from the first Pixar movie to the most recent.
 They’re sure to entertain, trigger creativity, and — for filmmakers — spark short film ideas of your own.
 Storytellers, take heed: there’s a lot to learn on this list of animated short films.

-They’re numbered, but there’s no need to rank these animated short films.
+We’ve numbered this list of animated short films to keep them organized, but they’re not ranked, since they’re all dynamite.
 We present the definitive Pixar short films list.
 Be sure to check out our bonus home video Pixar short standouts at the end of the list.

 Table of Contents